Tools of the Trade

-Going to the dentist can be an anxiety inducing experience, especially when you’re not sure what your dentist will actually be doing inside your mouth or what all of those intimidating looking tools are for.
+Going to the dentist for oral surgery can be traumatic but even getting a teeth cleaning can be an anxiety inducing experience if you’re not sure what your dentist will actually be doing inside your mouth and the purpose all of those intimidating looking tools.

-We want to help you understand exactly what happens when you sit down in your dentist’s chair by demystifying some of the most common tools of the trade.
+Let’s read up and learn exactly what happens when patients sit down in the dentist’s chair.
+Let’s demystify some of the most common tools of the trade.

 There are two main types of dental tools: handheld and rotary.